 Confirm Your Enrollment

-Complete the online Intent to Enroll form and submit your matriculation deposit by May 1.
-Forms and payments must be submitted through your applicant portal.
+Complete the online Intent to Enroll form and submit your matriculation deposit through your applicant portal within two weeks of receiving your Early Decision acceptance.
 The $300 matriculation fee is refundable upon graduation from Oberlin.
-(Please note that under no circumstances will the deposit be refunded if you do not follow through with your enrollment.)
+(Please note that we are unable to refund your deposit if you do not follow through with your enrollment.)

 Once you’ve confirmed your enrollment, it’s important to stay on top of a few things to make sure your Oberlin experience gets off to a great start.

-- Maintain your current level of academic performance and course load as indicated in your application.
-Please contact the Office of Admissions should you contemplate changing your course load.
+Maintain the level of academic performance and course load as presented in your application.
+You must contact us before making changes to the courses that were listed in your application materials

-- Request your final high school transcript.
-We’ll need a copy of your final high school transcript on file before you can start classes at Oberlin.
+Request your final high school transcript: We’ll need a copy of your final high school transcript, showing that you have graduated from high school, on file before you can start classes at Oberlin.
 Ask your school counselor to send us your transcript by July 1.
-Our offer of admission is contingent upon maintaining your current level of academic performance and the high level of personal conduct that were the basis of our decision to accept you.
+Our offer of admission is contingent upon your maintenance of the level of academic rigor and performance demonstrated in your application as well as the high level of personal conduct that were the basis of our decision to accept you.
 You will not be permitted to complete course registration until we have received your final transcript.

-- Select housing and meal plans.
-Registration for campus housing and dining will open in June.
+Select housing and meal plans.
+Registration for campus housing and dining will open online in early June.
 For more information about housing options, visit the housing and dining website.
 Housing assignments are generally finalized by the end of July.

-- Make payment arrangements.
-Students and those listed as a proxy will receive a notification from the Office of Student Accounts once your electronic statement is available.
+Bill payment: The Office of Student Accounts will mail your first semester bill covering tuition, fees, housing, and dining.
 For more information about payment plans and other details, visit the Office of Student Accounts page.

 Contact us at firstname.lastname@example.org.